telerik/xaml-docs/controls/radrichtextbox/events-overview.md

     * The sender argument contains the __Span__ containing the hyperlink's content.
 This argument is of type object, but can be cast to the __Span__ type.
     * A __HyperlinkClickedEventArgs__ object.
 This argument allows you to access the URL and the target of the hyperlink.

-	The default hyperlink navigation can be cancelled by setting the `Handled` property of the `HyperlinkClickedEventArgs` to `true` or `IsTrustedUrl` to `false`.
-This is helpful when you need to validate the clicked hyperlink and prevent it from navigating to an unsecure address or from starting a local process.
+	The default hyperlink navigation can be canceled by setting the `Handled` property of the `HyperlinkClickedEventArgs` to `true` or `IsTrustedUrl` to `false`.
+This is helpful when you need to validate the clicked hyperlink and prevent it from navigating to an unsecured address or from starting a local process.

 	#### __[C#] Prompting that the clicked linked may be unsafe and allows it to cancel the navigation action__
 	{{region radrichtextbox-events-overview-0}}